Tuesday, February 10, 2015

 “MOON” is the best I heard from REBECCA until now.
 For me, it’s even better than “Friends”, and that’s probably because of NOKKO’s mixture of vulnerable and strong vocals through the song.
 The gloomy arrangement is also quite nice with its restrained guitars followed by cold synths in the background.
 In my opinion, a true 80s must.

-Finally, here’s the aforementioned video of Ayumi Hamasaki singing “MOON” at “Idol on Stage”.
+Finally, here’s the aforementioned video of Ayumi Hamasaki singing “MOON” at “Idol on Stage” (that video has unfortunately been taken down but here's another one).
 I must say that, although not a Hamasaki fan, I liked her vocals a lot (they weren’t flawless, but that’s a positive thing in my world), and would love to hear an studio version of it.
 Unfortunately, it’ll not happen.

 "MOON" reached #20 on the Oricon charts.
 Lyrics were written by NOKKO, while music was composed by Akio Dobashi (土橋安騎夫).
 As for the arrangement, REBECCA was the responsible.